cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 ### Neutral

-- Comet will not guarantee predictable block times to 100%.
+- Comet will not guarantee constant block times.

 ### Negative

-- ABCI application developers will need to set `next_block_delay` to `1s` to preserve the old behavior.
+- ABCI application developers will need to set `next_block_delay` to `1s` to preserve the old behavior if we remove `timeout_commit` from the node's config file.

 ## References